John-Charman/Website_Design_1/README.md

-# HTML-CSS-JS_Website-1
+# PHP-HTML-CSS-JS_Website

-A static website made up of HTML, CSS, and JavaScript.
-This was done purely through self-taught experience in all three languages.
+A website made up of PHP,HTML, CSS, and JavaScript.
+This was done purely through self-taught experience in all four languages.